flintlang/flint/proposals/0004-traits.md

 }
 ```

-In the example below, we define `Ownable`, which declares a contract as something that can be owned and transfered.
+In the example below, we define `Ownable`, which declares a contract as something that can be owned and transferred.
 The `Ownable` `trait` is then specified by the `ToyWallet` `contract` allowing the use of methods in `Ownable`.
 This demonstrates how we can expose contract properties:

 ```swift
 trait Ownable {